How Much Do Travel Nurses Make in 2026?

 Do travel nurses make more than staff nurses?

 Yes, travel nurses typically earn 20–50% more than permanent staff nurses in the same specialty and location.
-The trade-off is temporary assignments (usually 13 weeks) and fewer employer-paid benefits.
+A staff ICU nurse earning $80,000/year can make $130,000–$200,000 as a travel nurse.
+The trade-off is 13-week temporary assignments and arranging your own benefits.

 Are travel nurse stipends taxable?